Abdolabad-e Kani Kabud

-This village is located in North Mirbag district and according to the census of Iran Statistics Center in 2005, its population was 56 people (eleven households).
-Of course, the population of the village now (2018) is more than 20 families and 100 people.
-In addition, a number of villagers have migrated to Khorram Abad and Noor Abad cities.
-The correct name of the village is Abdul Abad Konkabud.
+A number of villagers have migrated to the cities of Khorramabad and Nurabad.
 The villagers belong to one of three dynasties: Sheikhian, Abdian and Shahgol.
-This village has many educated people, some of whom are working as faculty members in the country's universities.
-Among these people is Dr. Ali Sheikhian, who has a doctorate in immunology and is a member of the board of immunology.
+The village has many educated people, some of whom are working as faculty members in the country's universities.
+Among these people is Dr. Ali Sheikhian, who has a doctorate in immunology and is a member of the Board of Immunology.